 Historic tracks lead us on a rail tour through the heartland of great American music - from Nashville, home of Country Music, to the Blues, Soul and Rock 'n' Roll of Memphis and the jazz of New Orleans.

-We begin our day in Houston with a guided tour of the city's main landmarks, including the Allen's Landing and NASA's Lyndon B. Johnson Space Center.
-That afternoon you are free to depart and make your own way home today.
+On Day 11, departing from New Orleans, we board our Amtrak service to Houston.
+We begin Day 12 in Houston with a guided tour of the city's main landmarks, including the Allen's Landing and NASA's Lyndon B. Johnson Space Center.
+On Day 13, make your way to the airport for your flight home.